cyberuni/resolve.imports/packages/resolve.imports/README.md

 [![NPM downloads][downloads-image]][downloads-url]
 [![Codecov][codecov-image]][codecov-url]

-[subpath-imports] field resolver without file-system reliance.
+[Imports] field resolver without file-system reliance.

 It uses a new logic differs from [resolve.exports] which also handles: